Non-Smooth Integrability Theory: References

-\item{[16]} Hurwicz, L. (1971) On the Problem of Integrability of Demand Functions.
+\item{[18]} Hurwicz, L.: On the problem of integrability of demand functions.
 In: Chipman, J. S., Hurwicz, L., Richter, M. K., Sonnenschein, H. F. (Eds.)
-Preferences, Utility and Demand.
-Harcourt Brace Jovanovich, Inc., New York, 174-214.
+Preferences, Utility and Demand, pp.174-214.
+Harcourt Brace Jovanovich, New York (1971)